Paying Property Taxes

-The Island County Treasurer's Office is not accepting enrollment applications in the AutoPay Program until May 15, 2023.
-Deadline to enroll in Autopay for the April 30, 2023 due date was March 15, 2023.
+The Island County Treasurer's Office does not accept enrollment applications in the AutoPay Program after May 15th. for the April 30th payment and after September 15th for the October 31st due date .
 This service is available at no cost* to you.

 * Standard fees may apply, depending on your financial institution's policies.

 Payments are Withdrawn April 25 and Oct.
 25

 Or, if you choose to pay for the full year at once, this payment will all be withdrawn on April 25.
 If these dates fall on a holiday or weekend, the transaction will be done the next business day.
 Completed forms must delivered to the Treasurer's Office no later than March 15 for the first half tax payment, and Sept.
 15 for the second half.
 After these dates there is no guarantee that your account will be set up to make your payment by the due date.
 Cancellation of the Auto Pay program or changes to bank account information MUST be submitted by April 10 and Oct.
 10.

 - Some bank accounts do not allow debit or ACH transactions for the withdrawal of property tax payments.
 It is your responsibility to verify with your financial institution that your account will allow the withdrawal transaction to be completed.